 The spleen is an organ that is a part of the lymph system.
-It filters the blood and maintains healthy red and white blood cells and platelets.
+The spleen filters the blood and maintains healthy red and white blood cells and platelets.

 Many health conditions can affect the spleen.
-This includes:
+These include:

 Symptoms of splenomegaly include:

 Splenomegaly can be caused by any of the following:

 It is important to prevent injury that might cause the spleen to rupture.
 You should avoid contact sports.